cosminadrianpopescu/azul/api.md

 #### CommandSet

-Triggered every time an azul custom command is being set on a panel by using `AzulSetCmd` command.
+Triggered every time a vesper custom command is being set on a panel by using `VesperSetCmd` command.

 #### WinIdSet

-Triggered every time an azul custom id is being set on a panel, by using `AzulSetWinId` command.
+Triggered every time a vesper custom id is being set on a panel, by using `VesperSetWinId` command.

-#### AzulConnected
+#### VesperConnected

-Triggered every time when an azul session is begin reconnected.
+Triggered every time when a vesper session is begin reconnected.

 #### HistoryChanged